 Laurel Point Park Remediation Project

-Between fall 2018 and late 2019, Transport Canada will remediate the soil from the Laurel Point Park site.
-Workers will remove contaminated soil, treat it off-site, refill the area with clean soil and re-turf the park.
+Between fall 2018 and summer 2019 Transport Canada remediated the soil from the Laurel Point Park site.
+Workers removed contaminated soil, treated it off-site, refilled the area with clean soil and are re-turfing the park.

 Transport Canada will complete the project as quickly and sustainably as possible to minimize disruption to the public.
 The site is anticipated to be restored by late 2019.